You are here

 - Peace Studies

 Students must declare this major before completing 70 credits with a cumulative GPA of 2.50.
 Exceptions include returning students, transfer students admitted with 70 or more credits, and active military or veteran students, who may declare the Individualized Plan track of the major before completing 90 credits.
-Students who have more than 70 completed credits are advised to meet with their advisor or a CLA professional advisor to discuss alternative options.
+Students who have more than 70 completed credits are advised to meet with their advisor or a CAHSS professional advisor to discuss alternative options.